cloudspannerecosystem/spanner-gaming-sample/README.md

 ### Setup schema
 Schema is managed by [Wrench](https://github.com/cloudspannerecosystem/wrench).

-After installing wrench, migrate the schema by running the `schema.bash` file (replace project/instance/database information with what was used in terraform file):
+After installing wrench, migrate the schema by running the `./scripts/schema.sh` file (replace project/instance/database information with what was used in terraform file):

 ```
-export SPANNER_PROJECT_ID=PROJECTID
+export SPANNER_PROJECT_ID=YOUR_PROJECT_ID
-export SPANNER_INSTANCE_ID=INSTANCEID
+export SPANNER_INSTANCE_ID=YOUR_INSTANCE_ID
-export SPANNER_DATABASE_ID=DATABASEID
+export SPANNER_DATABASE_ID=YOUR_DATABASE_ID
-./schema.bash
+./scripts/schema.sh
 ```

+> **NOTE:** The schema must be in place for the services to work.
+Do not skip this step!

 ### Deploy services
 You can deploy the services to the GKE cluster that was configured by Terraform, or you can deploy them locally.

-To deploy to GKE, follow the [instructions here](./docs/GKE.md)
+To deploy to GKE, follow the [instructions here](./docs/GKE.md).

-Otherwise, follow the local deployment instructions for player profile and tradepost
+Otherwise, follow the local deployment instructions for player profile and tradepost.

+Once the services are deployed you can use the generators to [run workloads](./generators/README.md).

+Then follow the README to clean up based on whether you deployed with gcloud or Terraform.

 #### Local player profile deployment